 4.3 Apply the primary duty (26C) to drivers.
 Read in the RIS.

 Primary duty requirements

-Stakeholders have expressed the view that the content of the primary duty - what it requires parties to do - can be vague and ambiguous, particularly in relation to driver competency and fitness for work.
+Some stakeholders are also concerned that the primary duty is vague and unclear on what it requires parties to do- particularly in relation to driver competency and fitness for work.